 COME!
-As the first new state park since 2014, Dos Rios invites visitors to step back in time as they meander through a restored floodplain forest to explore the remarkable connection of water, wildlife, conservation, and ranch life.
-Located a few minutes west of Modesto and on the confluence of the Tuolumne and San Joaquin rivers, the onetime farmland area has been restored to its natural state.
+As the first new state park since 2014, Dos Rios invites visitors to step back in time as they meander through a restored floodplain forest to explore the remarkable connection of water, wildlife, conservation and ranch life.
+Located a few minutes west of Modesto and at the confluence of the Tuolumne and San Joaquin rivers, the once private farmland area has been restored to its natural state.
 In the lower San Joaquin Valley, Dos Rios is home to various threatened and endangered species, including the valley elderberry longhorn beetle and the riparian brush rabbit.
-It also supports the life cycles of Central Valley Chinook salmon and steelhead trout, and is the destination for birds of the Pacific Flyway.
+It also supports the life cycles of Central Valley Chinook salmon and steelhead trout, and is a haven for birds on the Pacific Flyway.
 Currently there are few state parks in the lower San Joaquin Valley; Dos Rios provides nearby communities with a vibrant park, helping to advance equitable access to all and create a healthier California.